Heat reach the East finals, top Bucks to win series 4-1

 The fifth-seeded Heat finished off an upset of the NBA’s best regular-season team Tuesday, topping the Milwaukee Bucks 103-94 in Game 5 of their East semifinal series — while Antetokounmpo, the league’s reigning MVP, couldn’t play because of a sprained right ankle.

+“We have deep, deep respect for that franchise and it’s unfortunate that Giannis couldn’t play tonight,” Heat coach Erik Spoelstra said.

 Butler and Goran Dragic each scored 17 points for the Heat, who won the series 4-1 and will face either Boston or Toronto when the NBA’s final four gets underway next week.
-It’s Miami’s first time in the East finals since 2014, and the first time Butler has gotten to the NBA’s final four.
+It’s Miami’s first time in the East finals since 2014, and the first time Butler has gotten this deep in the playoffs.

+“It means a lot,” Butler said.
+“But that’s not my goal.
+That’s not my guys’ goal.
+That’s not the organization’s goal.
+We want to win ‘it.’
+We want a championship and I think that’s what we’re focused on.
+These next eight are going to be much harder than the previous eight.
+We know that.
+But we’re ready for them.”

-Jae Crowder scored 16, Tyler Herro scored 14, Bam Adebayo had 13 and Kelly Olynyk had 12 apiece for the Heat.
+Jae Crowder scored 16, Tyler Herro scored 14, Bam Adebayo had 13 and Kelly Olynyk had 12 for the Heat.

 Khris Middleton had 23 points for Milwaukee, which got 15 points and 14 rebounds from Brook Lopez.
 Donte DiVincenzo scored 17, Wesley Matthews and Marvin Williams each had 11 and Eric Bledsoe had nine assists for the Bucks.